 How to Avoid the Bait and Switch Scam

-- Dealers are very creative when pricing vehicles in their ads.
-Always look for the disclaimer and read the fine print in a dealer’s ad.
-Look for the asterisk or symbol beside a payment in the advertisement.
-If there's a symbol, look for the fine print and match the symbol to the special requirements for that payment.
+- Dealers are highly imaginative when it comes to pricing autos in their advertisements.
+Always look for the disclaimer in a dealer’s ad and read the tiny print.
+In the advertising, look for the asterisk or symbol next to a payment.
+If there is a symbol, read the small print and match the character to the specific payment criteria.

 - Avoid dealer advertising altogether.
 Competition between dealers will always get you the best price.
 Use the Internet to get competitive new car price quotes online.

-- Familiarize yourself with deceptive car dealership advertising terms here.
+- Familiarize yourself with deceptive car dealership advertising terms.

 - Don’t talk to several salespeople at the same time.
-Dealers may use this technique, overloading you with information, to confuse you into buying a car without making a good car buying decisions.
+Dealers may use this technique, overloading you with information, to confuse you into buying a car without making good car-buying decisions.

 - Do your homework first before contacting a car dealership.
-Decide on the vehicle you want to buy and figure the dealer’s true new car cost before making them an offer.
+Decide on the vehicle you want to buy and determine the dealer’s actual new car cost before making an offer.